 - A lesson with the Head of Training and with the Assistant Head

 - On acceptance of an offer, the Professional Training Course Registration Document is signed.
 An enrolment deposit of one sixth of one term’s fees must be paid within one month of the offer, and before beginning training.

 - A key aim of EATS is to create a supportive, collaborative ‘safe space’ learning environment.
 On a daily ongoing basis, students benefit from support and feedback from the regular training team, visiting teachers and the other students.
 Student wellbeing is of great importance to the training team.

 - Informal meetings between each student and the Head of Training and/or Assistant Head of Training take place in the first term and, thereafter at least annually.
 The student also has the support of an External Moderator.
 Students are encouraged to raise any questions and discuss any concerns as they arise.

 - As part of usual good practice with the aim of constantly improving training, feedback is sought and welcomed from the students on their experiences of training and other aspects of the running of the school.

 - All students are required to become student members of STAT when they enrol on the course unless they do not wish to gain STAT certification (teaching qualification) at the end of their training.

 - Post-graduate support is considered to be extremely important.
 Graduates are encouraged to continue to visit the school on a regular basis to help their ongoing development and to assist them in the transition to teaching.
-Each graduating student is offered a nominated mentor who can provide informal support until they are sufficiently established in their teaching practice.
+Each graduating student is offered a nominated mentor who can provide informal support until they feel sufficiently established in their teaching practice.

-- Completion of at least 1600 hours of class time, plus projects completed in own time (one project per term)
+Certification is through the STAT Assessment Process.
+Students can be put forward for assessment following completion of at least 1600 hours of class time, plus projects completed in their own time (one project per term).